liapatiso95-ctrl/character-sheet/feats.md

 **Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

 **Shadow Magic.** Choose one level 1 spell from the Illusion or Necromancy school of magic.
 You always have that spell and the Invisibility spell prepared.
 You can cast each of these spells without expending a spell slot.
 Once you cast either spell in this way, you can't cast that spell in this way again until you finish a Long Rest.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells' spellcasting ability is the ability increased by this feat.

+\column

+### Sharp Eye
+You gain the following  benefits:

+**Ability Score Increase.** Increase your Intelligence or Wisdom score by 1, to a maximum of 20.

+**Detail-oriented.** When you take the Search or Study action, you can choose to reroll any ability check made as part of that action.
+You can do so after you see your roll, but before any results of the roll are determined.
+You can use this feature a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.
+If the check fails, the use of this feature isn't expended.

 ### Sharpshooter
 ***Prerequisites: Dexterity 13+***